An Introduction to Blood Clots

 • Obesity

-• Pregnancy (particularly during the postpartum period), which causes a hypercoagulable state (increased risk for women with multiple pregnancies and women of a late maternal age)
+• Pregnancy (particularly during the postpartum period), which causes a hypercoagulable state (increased risk for those with a multiple pregnancy and people of a late maternal age)

 • Chronic conditions including atherosclerosis, heart failure, hypertension, chronic kidney disease, rheumatoid arthritis, inflammatory bowel disease, sepsis, COVID-19, tuberculosis, asthma, obstructive sleep apnoea, diabetes mellitus and others